 It is also possible to iteratively process utilities per plan file, where each utility is processed using data unique to the current plan file.
-This is typically used in conjunction with form-enabled composite plan files, but it can also be used with regular plan files as needed.
+This is typically used in conjunction with form-enabled plan files that use embedded forms, but it can also be used with regular plan files as needed.
 For more information, see Using utility processing for plan files.